 The information and processes by which a person, device, organization or application can be differentiated from all others at a computing level is known as a digital identity.
 Proving digital identity is critical to properly assigning access levels for applications, service and data.
+This assignment of access based on a digital identity is known as identity management.
 Networks, applications and other computing resources are segmented, and each has details about when specific access is granted or denied for security reasons.
 Only allowing access to sensitive information to those that need it significantly reduces the risk of data loss or theft.
-Thus, digital identities are critically important to correctly identify users and apply the appropriate security access to company data.
-This is known as authorization.
+Identity management typically consists of the following processes:

 Dig Deeper on Web authentication and access control